Platform Guides

 Which AI platforms offer official data exports?

-ChatGPT (via OpenAI Settings → Data controls → Export data), Claude (via Anthropic Settings → Privacy → Export data), and Gemini (via Google Takeout) all offer official exports.
-Most other platforms — Grok, Mistral, DeepSeek, Perplexity, Character.AI — do not currently offer official export features.
+ChatGPT (via OpenAI Settings → Data controls → Export data), Claude (via Anthropic Settings → Privacy → Export data), Gemini (via Google Takeout), and Character.AI (via account data export request) offer export paths.
+Most other platforms — Grok, Mistral, DeepSeek, and Perplexity — do not currently offer official bulk conversation exports.

 What's the best way to backup conversations from platforms without export features?